 There's a good chance you've heard of Buko Pandan Salad, as it is one of the most popular Filipino desserts.
 It combines the best of flavors: buko (young coconut) and pandan.
 Let's look at some of the most frequently asked questions about it.

-Buko Pandan Salad is a fruit salad made with young coconut and pandan-flavored agar-agar.
-It may also contain nata de coco, sago, and kaong, a chewy fruit from sugar palm trees.
+Buko Pandan Salad is a fruit salad made with (buko) young coconut, sago, and pandan-flavored agar-agar.
+It may also contain nata de coco and kaong, a chewy fruit from sugar palm trees.
 The sauce is made with cream and condensed milk.

 According to Wikipedia, what we know as pandan is also called screwpine or pandanus amaryllifolius.